What is a Recurring Deposit Account?

-Recurring deposit is a special kind of term deposit where people can save a fixed amount every month and earn interest.
-Basically, the purpose of an Recurring deposit account is to inculcate a habit of saving among people.
-And it’s really important that we save on a regular basis, because this is what helps us manage our financial liabilities in future.
+A recurring deposit is a special kind of term deposit where people can save a fixed amount every month and earn interest.
+Basically, the purpose of a Recurring deposit account is to inculcate a habit of saving among people.
+And it’s really important that we save on a regular basis because this is what helps us manage our financial liabilities in the future.

 No Risk Involved: Recurring deposit is one of the safest ways of investing money.
 These are not influenced by the market turbulences, so the maturity amount doesn’t involve any market risk.
 The account holders get the entire investment amount along with the interest at maturity.

 Interest on Regular Savings: The interest is applicable to all the monthly deposits you make in the RD account, even on the first one.
-And it increases with the subsequent deposits, since it’s calculated on compounding basis.
+And it increases with the subsequent deposits since it’s calculated on a compounding basis.
 You get more interest depending on the tenure you have selected.

 Financial Provision: At the time of maturity, you get a lump sum amount which includes the amount deposited by you and the interest earned on them periodically.